ds300/derivablejs/CONTRIBUTING.md

 When submitting your first pull request, please add a comment with the following:

 ```
-I license my contributions to the Havelock project under the Apache License 2.0.
+I license my contributions to the DerivableJS project under the Apache License 2.0.
 ```

 ## Code style